joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/02/24/us/politics/elise-stefanik-un-ambassador-budget.html

 **Protesters Display Upside-Down American Flag at Yosemite**\
-`Organizers said the inverted flag, historically used as a sign distress, was meant to draw attention to the Trump administration’s cuts to the National Park Service.`\
+`Organizers said the inverted flag, historically used as a sign of distress, was meant to draw attention to the Trump administration’s cuts to the National Park Service.`\
 https://nytimes.com/2025/02/24/us/yosemite-upside-down-flag-protest.html

 **Utah fires basketball coach Craig Smith after nearly 4 seasons**\